zzeneg/PseudoMakeMeKeyCapProfiles/README.md

 # Pseudo Make Me Key Cap Profile

+## Update from zzeneg
+* adding low profile version for DES compatible with KS-27/KS-33 - short skirt, tighter stems according to spec.

 ## What the fork

 * scripts to generate CS, DES, and Liminal Chimera keycaps